Static Site Build S3

 This guide will show you how to automatically push your static site from GitHub onto S3 through a continuous integration workflow.

 Why onto S3?
-S3 is a great solution for serverless web assets, such as a portfolio, blog, or other static sites.
+S3 is a great solution for serverless web assets, such as a portfolio, blog, or .
 S3 is awesome, quite inexpensive and used in production to make some very large and scalable static web pages.

 To accomplish our goal of having an S3 bucket with the latest version of our webpage, we will use Travis CI to build the site and deploy it.

-To get started, login to your AWS account (or create one).Note: If you are logged in as root (the account you used to register for AWS) make sure that your security status has five green check marks!
+To get started, login to your (or ).Note: If you are logged in as root (the account you used to register for AWS) make sure that your security status has five green check marks!

 If your account is not yet secure, activating MFA and deleting root keys should be your first priority.
 You might also want to check out: